SeanNHarris/modular-coevolution-examples/geneticprogramming/twocars/readme.md

 A full example implementation of the `TwoCarsGPNode` class is provided in [gpnodes/twocarsgpnode.py](gpnodes/twocarsgpnode.py).
 Feel free to use this as a starting point, or design your own from scratch.
+The example implementation is a bit artificially complex for demonstration purposes;
+in practice, it probably isn't necessary to use the `BOOL` data type or the `if_else` function for this problem.
-The provided example implementation is simplified for demonstration purposes, and a number of improvements could be made, such as adding new sensors, adding trigonometric functions, or giving the agents some type of memory of past states.
+However, there are some additional features which might improve this set of nodes, such as adding new sensors, adding trigonometric functions so it can work better with angles, or giving the agents some type of memory of past states.

 ### Design Tips

 - Think about how you might design a strategy to play this game, and identify what building blocks you'd need to make that in a tree.
   - When imagining how your nodes might be used, keep in mind how likely it is for a specific subtree to be discovered by chance.
-    If a node is only useful as part of a large complicated subtree, the EA may never figure out how to use it.
+    If a node is only useful as part of a large, complicated subtree, the EA may never figure out how to use it.
   - Consider doing part of the work for the EA by creating nodes which encapsulate a complicated but useful element.